cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ### Reasons for Believing Vaccine is Unnecessary

-Respondents who indicate that "I don't believe I need a COVID-19 vaccine" (in items V5a, V5b, V5c, or V5d) are asked a follow-up item asking why they don't believe they need the vaccine.
+Respondents who indicate that "I don't believe I need a COVID-19 vaccine" (in items V5a, V5b, V5c, or, prior to Wave 11, V5d) are asked a follow-up item asking why they don't believe they need the vaccine.
 These signals summarize the reasons selected.
 Respondents who do not select any reason (including "Other") are treated as missing.

-**Note**: After Wave 11 (May 19, 2021), these indicators no longer include respondents who indicate in V5d that "I don't believe I need a COVID-19 vaccine".
+**Note**: Item V5d was removed in Wave 11, thus these indicators no longer include respondents who indicate in V5d that "I don't believe I need a COVID-19 vaccine".
 Item V5d was shown to those who received one dose of a COVID-19 vaccine, but are not planning to get all recommended doses.

 | Signal | Description | Survey Item |
 | --- | --- | --- |